 As pioneered by Lustig and Verdelhan (2007) for foreign exchange, who were influenced by Fama-French (1993) and the subsequent empirical asset pricing literature, recent studies in the international finance literature have focused on using portfolio methods to identify and explain cross-sections of currency returns.
-Currencies are ranked and sorted into portfolios based on some country-specific characteristic such as their forward discount or exposure to some factor, analogous to sorting equities on size or book-to-market ratios, upon which one takes the average excess returns of the currencies in each portfolio.
-The main benefit of this approach is that the averaging of multiple currencies in each portfolio should purge each portfolio of idiosyncratic, country-specific shocks and isolate the variation in excess returns due solely to the criterion of the portfolio sorts and thus relative exposure to a source of risk with the main drawback being the sharp decrease in sample size.2 In addition, as explained in Cochrane (2005), utilizing portfolios of assets rather than the assets themselves enhances the measurement of betas as portfolios tend have lower residual variance and tend to have more stable betas over time, mitigating the measurement error issues in the asset pricing tests.
+Currencies are ranked and sorted into portfolios based on a country- or currency-specific characteristic such as their forward discount or exposure to a factor, analogous to sorting equities on size or book-to-market ratios, upon which one takes the average excess returns of the currencies in each portfolio.
+The main benefit of this approach is that the averaging of multiple currencies in each portfolio should purge each portfolio of idiosyncratic country-specific shocks and isolate the variation in excess returns due solely to the criterion of the portfolio sorts and thus relative exposure to a source of risk with the main drawback being the sharp decrease in sample size.
+In addition as explained in Cochrane (2005), utilizing portfolios of assets rather than the assets themselves enhances the measurement of betas as portfolios tend to have lower residual variance and more stable betas over time, mitigating measurement error issues in the asset pricing tests.
+Furthermore, given that characteristics may be highly variable for currencies, measuring betas using portfolios sorted by characteristics provides more stable estimates as characteristic-specific betas may be less volatile.

 This paper adopts the portfolio construction approach and constructs a variety of currency portfolios in order to examine whether intermediary capital shocks price the carry trade, the broader joint cross-section, and reveal their own cross-section of excess returns.
+I discuss each in turn.

-$^{^{2}}$ Note that given the limited number of currencies, this approach of nullifying idiosyncratic risk is of course not as effective compared to equities which are more numerous.
+&lt;sup>3Note that given the limited number of currencies, this approach of nullifying idiosyncratic risk is of course not as effective compared to equities which are more numerous.